plessbd/grunt-build-rpm/README.md

 A string value that will be use as the temporary path name to store the structure that is required by the `rpmbuild` command.

+#### options.postPackageCreate
+Type: `String` | `function(rpmPath, rpmFilename, callback)`
+Default value: `null`

+A string value will tell the script where to copy the rpm after it has been created.

+A function will be passed the rpmPath, the rpmFilename of the package that has been created, and a callback for completion of the task.

 #### options.keepTemp
 Type: `Boolean`
 Default value: `false`